-Hemochromatosis (hee-mow-crow-muh-TOE-sis) is a disorder that causes your body to absorb too much iron, often referred to as iron overload.
-There are two causes of hemochromatosis: hereditary and secondary.
+Hemochromatosis (hee-mow-crow-muh-TOE-sis) is a disorder that causes your body to absorb too much iron, sometimes called "iron overload".
+Hemochromatosis can be primary or secondary.
 Primary hemochromatosis is hereditary, and is the result of a gene mutation that causes the body to absorb too much iron through the digestive system.
 Secondary hemochromatosis isn't inherited, but acquired after birth, typically from receiving multiple blood transfusions to manage conditions like anemia or liver disease.

 As the disorder progresses, hemochromatosis can begin to affect your organs.
 The damage to your organs can lead to other impairments, including:

-Social Security determines whether you're able to work by looking at all your impairments and limitations together in determining if you are able to work.
-The agency will create a Residual Functional Capacity (RFC) report for you, which will state what physical and mental tasks you can and can't do.
-Social Security will use your RFC to determine if there are any jobs available that someone with your limitations could do.
+Social Security determines whether you're able to work by looking at all your impairments and functional limitations in order to create your residual functional capacity (RFC).
+Your RFC states what physical and mental tasks you can and can't do.
+Then the agency uses your RFC to determine if there are any jobs available that someone with your limitations could do.

 After deciding your RFC, Social Security compares it with your past work to determine if you can still perform those same jobs.
 If you're unable to perform those jobs, Social Security will see if there are any other jobs available that you can do.
 Along with your RFC, the agency will consider your age, education, and work experience in deciding whether you can adjust to work that is less demanding than your last job.

 The more restrictions you have in your RFC assessment, the fewer jobs you'll be able to do—which increases the odds that Social Security will find you disabled.
 For example, the agency will have a harder time finding jobs that can accommodate the unscheduled breaks a person with hemochromatosis may need to take in a workday.
 And having limitations in using your hands at work can also rule out even simple, sit-down jobs.